tayapro/wizy/README.md

 # Acknowledgments

-I want to say a big thank you to my mentor, Ronan McClelland.
-He gave me great advice on planning and doing this project.
-He also taught me a lot about coding and testing. <br>
+I want to give a big thanks to my mentor, Ronan McClelland, for his helpful feedback, great advices, and constant support. <br>

 Thanks to the Slack Community too!
 They were always ready to help and answer my questions, sometimes even before I asked them.